JeschkeLab/DeerLab/docsrc/source/functions.rst

 Functions
 ---------------------

-This is the official documentation for the DeerLab toolbox functions.
 The following list contains the names of the different function and a brief description of their functionality.
 The parametric model functions are listed in separate sections.

 Modeling
 =========================================